SJSUSpring2020-CMPE272/Covid19Proj/README.md

 ### 3.Goal of the project :
 People with light or serious mental problem
 ### 4.Technology stack :
-Front-end:react.js html css jsx redux. back-end:python mongoDB,TensorFlow.
+Front-end:react.js html css jsx redux. back-end:python mongoDB,TensorFlow,rest style system.

 ## Project Idea9:
 ### 1.project title :
 Intelligent parking
 ### 2.Idea description :
-Parking is a big issue nowadays due to the increasing number of cars,traditional way of parking which is operated by human waste time and energy.Intelligent parking system can detect the plate of the car,pay the parking fee and exit the parking lot.
+Parking is a big issue nowadays due to the increasing number of cars,traditional way of parking which is operated by human waste time and energy.Intelligent parking system realize automatically parking,which can recognize the plate number of the car,pay the parking fee online,finally,when exiting the parking lot,the car will be verified by scanning the plate number.
 ### 3.Goal of the project :
 Car owners and the parking lot managers.
 ### 4.Technology stack :